 If you’ve ever set out on a supply chain assessment process, you know one of the first questions you need to answer is: what am I going to ask my suppliers?
 Do you create an assessment that’s unique to your business?
 Or do you leverage the expertise of consultants and industry groups to help you figure out what’s best?
 It’s likely that businesses will always need to ask certain questions that are unique to their circumstances, but as a rule of thumb, standardization equals scale – for you, for your suppliers, and for your industry at large.

 Hear from three leading organizations about how they are moving the standardization process forward in their respective sectors.

 Alison Edwards, Director, Stewardship Index for Specialty Crops

 Rachel Baker, Member Manager, Earthworm Foundation

-SupplyShift users are invited to a special half-day of workshops, roadmap presentations, and feedback sessions.
+SupplyShift users are invited to a rotating series of workshops, roadmap presentations, and feedback sessions.
 Join the SupplyShift team to explore best practices on the platform and learn the direction SupplyShift is headed over the next year.